 And because diabetes and chronic conditions are often evolving, staying up-to-date with continuing education about your conditions is vital for your well-being.

-The Florida Hospital Diabetes Institute has many educational programs to help patients learn how to manage their diabetes- wherever they are in their health journey, says Hein.
+The AdventHealth Diabetes Institute has many educational programs to help patients learn how to manage their diabetes- wherever they are in their health journey, says Hein.
 If a patients condition has changed and they need more education on managing their disease at home, or if they have a heart condition and need education on heart disease, we can connect them to those resources, she continues.

 Hein stresses that its very helpful people with multiple chronic conditions, including diabetes, to be proactive and seek out information and services that can help them continuously learn about their illnesses.